d20502-d/dms1_blog/posts/sixth-blog-post.md

 3. Document this process in a blog post, including at least some discussion on how you explicitly applied skills learned in the video tutorials, and how you applied elements of design thinking to the task.

-4. Identify which prompt or prompts from the Assignment 2 brief appeal to you the most.
+# Assignment 2

 The prompt that appeal me the most is "Dream" and "Memory".

-5. Using a mindmapLinks to an external site. or other brainstorming method, generate as many terms and concepts as you can that relate to that prompt.

-- sweet/ nightmare
+brainstorming concepts:
 - experience
 - explore
-- mistery
+- record
--
+- emotions

-memory:
+Memory:
 platform: iphone
 context: diary app UI
 audience: people who would like to record their life with simple words and emotions